takanori-azegami-jp/OSHIStamp-docs/README-EN.md

   View the current playback time on-screen in real time.

-- **Auto-Save Feature**
+- **Video-based Auto-Save Function**

-  Timestamps are automatically saved to local storage, so you don't have to worry about losing data during work.
+  Timestamps are automatically saved to local storage as they are created, so there's no worry about losing data during your work.

+  Timestamps are saved independently for each video, allowing you to manage timestamps for multiple videos collectively.
+Additionally, you can jump to the corresponding video with one click from the saved list, enabling smooth reuse of previously created timestamps.

+- **Backup and Restore**

+  When changing computers, reinstalling browsers, or switching operating systems, we provide a backup function for timestamp data to ensure continuity.

+  All timestamp data can be exported/imported in JSON format, making it easy to save and restore your work.

 - **Color Mode Feature**